 Within the brain, ‘positive to us’ is related to ‘negative to them’.
-A speaker can use ego transcendence to go beyond.
+As any person, a speaker can go beyond.

 [see: ‘In-Group Creates Out-Group?’]

 More concretely, the same hormones (oxytocin…) and related brain structures that aid in making an ‘us’ (think of a mother and her suckling baby) also aid in making a ‘them’ (think of protecting one’s children against ‘the enemy’).
 Thus, the brain is keen on us-them differentiation.
 No wonder in view of natural group evolution.

 At the same time, the human brain is very flexible in how-to, thanks to our huge capacity of neuronal ‘subconceptual’ processing.
 Herein also lies our capacity for ego-transcendence.

 Uniting people, you show how the final common cause may be reached from different angles.
 It’s a search for common ground.
 On this basis, you can make your audience feel like you are one of them.
 Then show that you believe in making them together with you a bigger ‘us’.

 - Dress = important.
 It’s also for you to remember who you are.
 It’s for them to see you as one of them, perhaps with some higher status but still one of them.

 - Before your talk: say hello to as many people as you can, also so you may be able to refer to this.

 - Powerful pause: great speakers do that a lot.
 When uncomfortable… slow down, pause.
 Always pay attention: one group is not the other.

 - Try to include the decision maker in your expanding ‘I’, through the audience.